General

 The MDHHS subsidy program, also known as the Michigan Department of Health and Human Services Child Development and Care program (CDC), helps pay for child care so parents and caregivers can go to work, school, job training, counseling or treatment programs.
 Some families can get child care at no cost based on income and other factors.
 Others get reduced-cost child care.

-Families can not use the MDHHS subsidy at Early Head Start, Head Start or GRSP because these programs are already available at no cost.
+Families can not use the MDHHS subsidy for Early Head Start, Head Start or GRSP programs because they are already available at no cost.
 Families might be able to use the MDHHS subsidy for time before and after school (wrap-around hours) at certain locations.

 Learn More